-As of December 31, 2018 and 2017, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$47.3 million and \$14.5 million, respectively which will begin to expire in 2036.
-As of December 31, 2018 and 2017, the Company had total state net operating loss carryforwards of approximately \$49.4 million and \$14.4 million, respectively which will begin to expire in 2036.
+As of December 31, 2019, the Company had net operating loss carryforwards for federal income tax purposes of approximately \$127.0 million, of which \$14.0 million will begin to expire in 2036 and \$113.0 million can be carried forward indefinitely.
+As of December 31, 2019, the Company had total state net operating loss carryforwards of approximately \$130.8 million which will begin to expire in 2036.
 Utilization of some of the federal and state net operating loss and credit carryforwards are subject to annual limitations due to the "change of ownership" provisions under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
 The annual limitations may result in the expiration of net operating losses and credits before utilization.
 The Company has not performed an ownership change analysis.

-As of December 31, 2018 and 2017, the Company had federal research credits of \$0.9 million and \$0.2 million, respectively, which will begin to expire in 2037 and state research credits of \$0.2 million and \$60,000, respectively, which will begin to expire in 2032.
+As of December 31, 2019 and 2018, the Company had federal research credits of \$3.8 million and \$0.9 million, respectively, which will begin to expire in 2037 and state research credits of \$0.5 million and \$0.2 million, respectively, which will begin to expire in 2032.
 These tax credits are subject to the same limitations discussed above.
+The Company has not yet conducted a study of its research and development credit carryforwards.
+This study may result in an increase or decrease to the Company's credit carryforwards, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.
+A full valuation allowance has been provided against the Company's credits, and if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
+As a result, there would be no impact to the statements of operations and comprehensive loss or statements of cash flows if an adjustment were required.